K

 So this article skips all of that.
 No assumed background.
 Just what Databricks actually is, what problem it solves, and why so many teams are using it right now.

 This is Article 1 in a beginner series on Databricks.
 The next two articles go deeper: Data Lake vs Data Warehouse vs Databricks Lakehouse compares the three storage approaches with diagrams so you understand exactly where Databricks sits architecturally.
-Then Databricks Lakehouse Fundamentals Guide for Beginners 2026 ties it all together as a proper reference for anyone starting out or preparing for the Lakehouse Fundamentals accreditation.
+Databricks Lakehouse Fundamentals Guide for Beginners is the full reference for anyone starting out or preparing for the Lakehouse Fundamentals accreditation.

 The problem Databricks was built to solve